Brandon Maxwell (ice hockey)

-Brandon Maxwell (born March 22, 1991) is an American professional ice hockey goaltender who is currently playing for EC Kassel Huskies of the DEL2.
-He was drafted 154th overall in the sixth round by the Colorado Avalanche in the 2009 NHL Entry Draft, but went unsigned.
+Brandon Maxwell (born March 22, 1991) is a Canadian-American professional ice hockey goaltender who is currently playing for EC Kassel Huskies of the DEL2.
+He was drafted 154th overall in the sixth round by the Colorado Avalanche in the 2009 NHL entry draft, but went unsigned.

 Playing career

 Maxwell took the AHMMPL junior league, where he defended the Cambridge Hawks during the 2006–07 season, through the USA Hockey National Team Development Program in Ann Arbor, Michigan, where he was a member of the U17 and U18 national team.
 In both age categories, he captured the 2008 World U18 Championship tournament and has won the bronze medal.
 From 2009 to 2012, he worked in the Canadian junior league, the Ontario Hockey League (Kitchener Rangers, Sarnia Sting, Mississauga St. Michael's Majors).
 During the 2012–13 season, he played hockey at the University of Guelph and also tried the Ukrainian Hockey League team, the Berkut Kyiv.
 The following year he spent in the Swedish Hockey League, where he captured 40 games for Rögle BK.